qiling07/xRouter/README.md

 When downloading large videos from Youtube, xRouter introduces no noticeable overhead in real-world streaming, **achieving throughput nearly identical to the native setup (480Mbps).**

 ## Known Issues
+- The `hw` NAT table used in `fast_nat` may suffer from race conditions, as there is currently no locking mechanism in place for concurrent reads and writes.